October 2025 Schedule

 Aeris is a two-time winner of the Allied Arts Council of Spruce Grove’s Open Art Competition and an active contributor to Alberta’s arts community.
 She has served as a juror for the Alberta Foundation for the Arts, Edmonton Arts Council, Arts Hub McLuhan House, and Strathcona County.
 Additionally, she facilitates art mentorship, workshops, talks, and webinars across the province.
 Her practice bridges visual art, heritage preservation, and community storytelling.

-First Friday Opening: September 5th from 5:30 to 7:30 pm.
-Artist will be in attendance.
+First Friday Opening: October 3rd from 5:30 to 7:30 pm.

 Sunset in Winter